jackchevalley/php-telegram-bot-framework/README.md

 ```
 The `sm()` function sends a message to the specified chat ID.
 It accepts strings or arrays (for multi-line messages).
-It can be useful to create big messages easily.
+It can be useful for creating big messages easily.
 ```php
 $output_text = [];
 $output_text[] = "Hello World!";